geoscixyz/Toolkit/docs/content/Demos/SearchExample.rst

 In this notebook, a subset of magnetic data from the Search Phase II dataset is processed using the suite of 2D magnetic filters presented in the synthetic model case study.

 **2.2.3.
-Edge detection**
+Edge detection and depth to source**

-The edge-detection technique previously applied to the magnetic data generated from the our synthetic 3D geologic model, is applied here to a subset of the Search Phase II magnetic data.
+The edge-detection and depth to source technique previously applied to the magnetic data generated from the our synthetic 3D geologic model, is applied here to a subset of the Search Phase II magnetic data.

-**2.2.4.
-Depth to source**

-We choose a magnetic anomaly within the Search Phase II magnetic dataset and apply two different depth to source methods to assess the depth to the top of the magnetic body.

 .. links: